-\Marks in these papers should be in ratio of 70: 30 (theory, practical), otherwise, marks calculated on pro rata basis will be considered.
+Marks in these papers should be in ratio of 70: 30 (theory, practical), otherwise, marks calculated on pro

 III.
 Admission to Science Programmes

 All the subjects to be included for Basis of Selection (PCM/PCB/PCMB) must have at least 70% theory component of examination.
 In case, the subject to be considered does not have 70% theory component and 30% practical component, then the marks of theory and practical only must be converted to 70% and 30%, respectively on pro rata basis.
 These new marks will then be considered for calculation of PCM/PCB etc.